UX Myth #3: Users Don't Know How To Scroll

 Fit Everything On Top or “Above The Fold”

 The term “Above the fold” derives from the way a newspaper is physically folded together.
 Editors highly regarded these areas as the main hero for enticing readers.
 Any topic that could interest them would be put in these areas, aiming to grab as much attention as possible when walking past the newsstand.
+In web design, above the fold content is crucial for user engagement and SEO performance, as it needs to be visually appealing and functional to capture user attention and drive conversions.

 Image from Wikipedia.
 Physical newspapers themselves are not a myth.
 Yet.